 Cost & how to enroll:

-The course can be partially subsidized by a grant from the Whiting Foundation.
-Please email email@example.com with a brief explanation of your interest in participating in the course along with the school district and name of your school affiliation to inquire about subsidized enrollment.
+* MUHSD participants receive a registration waiver.
+The course can be partially subsidized by a grant from the Whiting Foundation, The Critical Refugee Studies Collective, MUHSD, and UC Merced.
+Please email firstname.lastname@example.org with a brief explanation of your interest in participating in the course along with the school district and name of your school affiliation to inquire about subsidized enrollment.

 Attendance will be opened to the community for non-graded participation approximately two weeks prior to the four individual sessions